A Romantic Dinner Recipe for Pomegranate Pork with Aphrodisiac Vegetables

 If you’re worried about cooking a pork loin in the oven I want to assure you that it couldn’t be easier.
 But you do need one very important tool before you start.
 You cannot cook this pork loin roast recipe in the oven without a reliable meat thermometer.

-It doesn’t matter if it’s digital or a mechanical model.
+It doesn’t matter if it’s a digital or a mechanical model.
 (I use a mechanical thermometer so I don’t have to worry about batteries.)
 The only thing that matters is that you use it.
 In fact, I recommend cooking your pork loin in the oven by the meat’s internal temperature rather than cooking time.

 Substituting with pork tenderloin

-This recipe, because it’s meant for a dinner for two plus leftovers for lunch the next day, calls for a very small pork loin.
+This recipe, because it’s meant for a dinner for two plus leftovers for lunch the next day, calls for a very small roasted pork loin.
 If you have trouble finding a cut this small, you can use a pork tenderloin.
 I’ve made this recipe with a longer, thinner pork tenderloin many times and it works quite well.

 The only trick is to watch the temperature.
 The meat will cook in a shorter period of time and it can get unpleasantly dry when overcooked.
 So use your thermometer!